aehrc/pathling/site/docs/fhirpath/data-types.md

 The Date literal is a subset of
 [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
 It uses the `YYYY-MM-DD` format, though month and day parts are optional.

+Some operations implicitly convert Date values to DateTime values, such as comparison and arithmetic.
+Note that the Date will be assumed to be in the system-configured time zone in these instances.

 Examples: